How to Start an S Corp in Maine

 Keep Your Maine S Corp Compliant

-Once you have your Maine S corp up and running, you need to ensure that you follow state and local laws to keep your business compliant and in good standing with the state of Maine.
+Once you get your Maine S corp up and running, you need to ensure it follows state and local laws to remain compliant and in good standing with the state.

 Maine S Corp Annual Report

-Every Maine LLC must file an annual report with the Maine Secretary of State.
-While your business may be taxed as an S corporation, it is still technically an LLC and must comply with this requirement.
+Every Maine LLC must file an annual report with the Maine Department of the Secretary of State.
+While you may elect to have your business taxed as an S corp, it’s still technically an LLC, so it must comply with this requirement.

-Annual reports allow you to keep your business records and contact information up to date with the state, and even if your business does not change from one year to the next, you are still required to file an annual report by June 1st of each year.
-If you do not file an annual report, the state may take actions to dissolve your Maine business.
+Annual reports allow you to keep your business’s records and contact information up to date with the state.
+Even if your business doesn’t change from one year to the next, you must still file an annual report by June 1 each year.
+If you don’t file an annual report, the state may take actions to dissolve your Maine business.

 Check out our Maine Annual Report page for a step-by-step guide.